RuBAN-GT/yarn-plugin-enhanced-workspaces/README.md

 * `ignoredAncestorsMarkers` - If ancestor workspace contains these files/directories it will be excluded from execution list.
 Should be defined a string list.
 * `preserveAncestors` - Preserve ancestors of changed workspaces.
 Should be defined as a boolean flag.
 Default is `false`.
 * `detectPrivates` - Gather private workspaces into changed list.
 Should be defined as a boolean flag.
 Default is `true`.
+* `extraWorkspaces` - a list of additional workspaces outside change detection gathering.
+Default is empty list.

 ## About change detection strategies